Haralson BOE approves $44.5 million fiscal year 2022 budget

-The Haralson County Board of Education members on Tuesday approved a $44.5 million fiscal year 2022 budget.
+The Haralson County Board of Education members on Tuesday approved a $44.5 million budget for fiscal year 2022.

 The board members hosted the second public hearing for the budget and then approved it during their regular meeting later that evening.
 The approved budget does not include federal emergency funding awarded through the Coronavirus Aid, Relief and Economic Security Act.
 A budget for that money will be presented at a later date, said Angie Campbell, finance director for the school system.